Hawkesbury and Nepean Wars: 1790–1791: Governor Phillip's military expeditions

 Governor Phillip was convinced the attack on McEntire had been unprovoked.
 There had been similar attacks against unarmed men in the past, in which some settlers had been killed or seriously wounded, and he believed that the natives had to be punished to deter them from any future attacks.
-The governor made orders to capture six Aboriginal people that were living near the Botany Bay heads, stating that if it was not possible to take them alive, then they were to be killed.
-At the same time, he declared it unlawful for soldiers or settlers to injure or fire on a native except in self-defence, or to take any of their possessions.
+Phillip ordered Lieutenant Tench to gather his company of marines and lead an expedition against the Bidjigal in retaliation for the attack on McIntyre.
+He ordered that two Bidjigal were to be captured and ten killed; these ten were then to be beheaded and the heads returned to the settlement.
+Tench swiftly suggested an alternative and less bloodthirsty plan, that six Bidjigal be captured and brought to Sydney Cove but that none be killed out of hand.

-A military party consisting of two captains, two subalterns and forty privates was formed.
-With three days' provisions they were ordered to march to Botany Bay to take the six natives as prisoners, and destroy all weapons of war, but were given strict instructions not to destroy anything else and were not to harm any women and children.
-Governor Phillip reasoned that seventeen convicts had been either killed or wounded since 1788 and he firmly believed the tribe living on the north arm of Botany Bay, the Bidjigal tribe, to be the principal aggressors.
+Tench's proposal was accepted, although Phillip ordered that if it was not possible to capture six Bidjigal alive, they were to be killed.
+The expedition was also to destroy all weapons of war, but were given strict instructions not to destroy anything else and were not to harm any women and children.
+Governor Phillip reasoned that seventeen convicts had been either killed or wounded since 1788 and he firmly believed the Bidjigal to be the principal aggressors.
 The goal of the military expedition, according to the governor, was "to convince them of...[British]...superiority and to infuse an universal terror, which might operate to prevent farther mischief".
+At the same time, he declared it unlawful for soldiers or settlers to injure or fire on a native except in self-defence, or to take any of their possessions.